dylanfisher/mobile_design_2017_fall/_agendas/week-3.md

 ### Homework

-- Revise your mobile design to utilize either sight, touch, smell, hearing, taste, location (?) or some combination of these.
-- Make 3 sketches for this in InVision and have ready to share at sart of class.
+- Revise your mobile design to utilize either sight, touch, smell, hearing, tase, or location or some combination of these.
+Think about how to cultivate a narrative through the use of typography and your interaction.
+Make 1 sketch for this in InVision to show how it can work.